dataunions/dataunions/packages/thegraph-subgraph/README.md

 # Prod deployment
 First set the deployment token, it can be found on the top right of the subgraphs page, i.e. https://thegraph.com/hosted-service/subgraph/dataunions/data-unions-gnosis
 You need to be owner in the DataunionDAO organisation in github.

+The json files in abis describe the contracts that are deployed in Polygon, not those found in packages/contracts.
+When a new deployment is made, the corresponding json should be copied here.
 ```
 npx graph auth --product hosted-service
 ```